Credit Recovery Tips and Study Guide

 d.
 You will see a bunch of different topics.
 Put each unit name and topic from the course syllabus at the top of the card or piece of paper.
 Examples follow:

 iii.
-English I - You would have on one card “Word Meanings,” on another card, “Determining the Author''s Message,” and so on.
+English I - You would have on one card, “Parts of Speech and Noun Types,” on another card, “Adjectives,” and so on.

 e.
 "Google,” “Wikipedia,” or conduct another search on each topic.

 f.
-Write down formulas (for math), important dates and people (for history), vocabulary words (for English), examples, etc. from Google (or wherever you decide to go).
+Write down formulas (for math), important dates, people, and places (for history), vocabulary words (for English), examples, etc. from Google (or wherever you decide to go).

 g.
 If certain concepts are unclear or you need more review: